 You can always find a good selection of outdoor plants at Wyvale Garden Centres.

-14. Decking wood
+14. Choosing you decking wood

-Decking wood comes in many forms and it’s always worth researching what will work for your garden and for those who will be using the area.
+Decking wood comes in many forms, and it’s always worth researching what will work for your garden and for those who will be using the area.
 Consider how much time and effort you want to spend on maintenance too.
 This beautiful decked garden room was created for BBC’s Getting the Builders In and features a composite decking material, in anthracite.

 Sian Astley, interior designer and builder at Moregeous Design created this raised, covered area using composite decking.
 Available from retailers like Timbertech, composite deck boards don’t rot, warp or splinter, and require very little maintenance.